 Mennonite Disaster Service (MDS) is an organization of the U.S. and Canadian Mennonite churches that specializes in repairing and rebuilding homes for marginalized and vulnerable people affected by natural disasters.
 In 2023, 7,290 volunteers, including about 450 in Canada, built 95 new homes and repaired 402 houses at 29 responses in 18 states and 2 provinces.
-Total value of the work was over \$18.5 million. m
+Total value of the work was over \$18.5 million. # ambs.ca/plt elen Dueck occupied herself during COVID lockdowns by writing.
+The result is a book that tells the story of her life in ministry.